You'll love this fun take on a traditional favorite!

 Chicken Parmesan was one of the first dishes I learned to make when I went to college.
-After flipping through a newly bought cookbook, I saw these perfectly, golden brown chicken breasts atop a savory red sauce.
-I immediately set out to make it…except mine didn’t turn out so picture-perfect.
+After flipping through a newly bought cookbook, I saw these perfect golden brown chicken breasts atop a savory red sauce.
+I immediately set out to make it, except mine didn’t turn out so picture-perfect.
 Since I didn’t really know what I was doing, I burnt a few pieces of the chicken and had to trim off the edges.
-To hide my mistakes, I turned my dish into chicken parmesan casserole!
+To hide my mistakes, I turned my dish into a casserole and just like that, this healthy chicken parmesan casserole was born!
 My roommates loved it, and they had no idea I messed up!

 Skip the Frying

-Frying isn’t all bad, but it certainly adds unnecessary calories into your meal.
+Frying isn’t all bad, but it certainly adds unnecessary calories to your meal.
 Some people say that the oil doesn’t get absorbed into the food, but I would disagree.
 Have you ever fried a few batches of fritters?
 After three batches, you need to add more oil to the pan.
 Where did that oil go?
-Into the food.
+Into the food, of course.

-We skip the frying for this chicken parmesan casserole because it’s completely unnecessary.
+We skip the frying for this healthy chicken parmesan casserole because it’s completely unnecessary.
 You don’t need the chicken to be crispy because it would become soggy, anyway, after baking in the savory tomato sauce.
-And, you certainly won’t need to see the golden brown appearance because it will be hidden inside the dish.
+You certainly won’t need to see the golden brown appearance because it will be hidden inside the dish.

 It wouldn’t quite be chicken parmesan without a crispy bite, though, so we have a little trick up our sleeves to make that possible.
 We top the casserole with Panko breadcrumbs.
 This adds a crunchy layer on top of the dish.
 Who needs frying when we have tricks like this?!